hackclub/hackclub/workshops/3d_models_with_zdog/README.md

 - Height: Sets the height of the cube
 - Depth: Sets the depth of the cube.
 If the value is 0, the cube will render as a 2d square; so make sure to give it a value.
 4. The Stroke element gives the 3d model a stroke, it works as an external layer that you can use to give your 3d model a rounded look.
 Play around with it!
-5. leftFace, rightFace, topFace & bottomFace elements give a color to each face of the 3d model, try using different colors for each face, so that you can appreciate way better the animations you make.
+5. leftFace, rightFace, topFace & bottomFace elements give color to each face of the 3d model, try using different colors for each face, so that you can appreciate way better the animations you make.

 ### Rendering